-This is the gravest form of spina bifida, in which besides the bony defect there is also defect of development of the spinal cord.
+This is the gravest form of spina bifida, in which besides the bony defect there is also a defect of development of the spinal cord.
 The development is arrested before the time of closure of the neural furrow.
 So that the posterior part of the spinal cord is not developed.

-Majority of the cases are still born.
+Majority of the cases are stillborn.
 Even if a few born alive, they die within a few days from infection of the cord and meninges.

-Evaluation of Spina Bifida
+Diagnosis of Spina Bifida